SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 February, 2023 at 18:35:25
+# Last Refreshed - 11 February, 2023 at 12:41:21
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Country to Coastal in Makuri Islands with Coco</b>
+<b>Zwift - Tour Of Tewit Well in Yorkshire</b>

-which happened on 09 February, 2023 at 18:38:11
+which happened on 10 February, 2023 at 18:12:17

-Which is 0 years, 0 months, 0 days, 23 hours and 57 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 18 hours and 29 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/8533529382
+You can see it here https://www.strava.com/activities/8538605115

 ## Number of Rides
 How many rides have I done each year?